 29. The Designated Driver

 Popular with groups of bar customers.
 Or even just the “friend” who is not drinking.
 Many bars will offer this person a few free non-alcoholic drinks on the house.
 Or endless soda’s.
+Or coffee.

 Great people, and, generally speaking, take their role seriously.
 Treat them like you would any other customer.